- Keep It Simple,

 Avoid Shared Decks

 Shared decks are pre-made sets of cards that are available to download on Anki’s website.
-They are evil.
-Pure evil.
+I suggest you avoid using them as much as possible.

 - You will be learning things out of context.
 It is crucial to study information only after encountering it out in the wild.
 For example, I tried learning that the Polish word for magpie is sroka.
 Trouble is, I had no idea what a magpie looked like, and could never memorize the word sroka.
 After seeing one in the wild, I was able to memorize the word instantly.3

 - The card quality is generally quite low.
 A lot of shared decks I’ve seen pack a lot of information into each card, in the mistaken notion that this improves the quality of the cards – it does not.
 These are low-quality cards.
-We’ve already talked about how cards should be simple, so you should know that you do not want this extraneous information when studying.
+Cards should be simple, so you do not want this extraneous information when studying.

-- Another way in which shared decks tend to be low quality is that many cards are simply, well, wrong.
+- Another way in which shared decks tend to be low quality is that their cards are sometimes, well, wrong.
 I’ve noticed this in a lot of separate shared decks.
-Now, if you make your own cards you’re also liable to end up with some inaccurate cards, which is dangerous because you will very efficiently learn… the wrong thing.
+Now, if you make your own cards you’re also liable to end up with bad information, which is dangerous because you will very efficiently learn… the wrong thing.
 Still, if you make your own cards based on something you’ve already learned (i.e. with the proper context), you’ll be easier able to spot if what you’re learning isn’t right.
 If you learn from a shared deck without this context, you’d have no idea.
 As a result of blindly learning from shared decks I still have some wrong bits of information stuck in my brain, like candy wrappers under the sofa.
-Learn from my mistakes.

 That’s what’s bad about shared decks – so what’s good about making your own decks?
 Well, making your own cards will help you remember them.
 I can’t prove that, but it’s pretty common sense.
 It’s a lot like note-taking – in addition to preserving knowledge for later, the act of writing itself helps you learn.